 NWDAFy and NWDAFz may start preparing data collection and analytics generation phase based on information received from NWDAFx.

-7. NWDAFx gest confirmation that the UE has moved to an area not covered by NWDAFx but covered by NWDAFy and NWDAFz.
+9. NWDAFx gets confirmation that the UE has moved to an area not covered by NWDAFx but covered by NWDAFy.

 NOTE 3: The NWDAFx can find out that the UE has moved to an area not covered by NWDAFx by subscribing to Namf_EventExposure service.

-8-10.
+10-12.
 NWDAFx subscribes, using Nnwdaf_AnalyticsSubscription_Subscribe, to NWDAFy, and in order to inform NWDAFy that this subscription is specific for a handover, NWDAFx includes a handover indication.
-NWDAFx also provides analytics context information as "delta" information between the context shared at step 5 and any additional information / data collected or generated by NWDAFx between step 5 and step 8.
-NWDAFy takes over the analytics generation based on information received from NWDAFx and informs the Consumer NF about it (see also NOTE 2).
+NWDAFx also provides analytics context identifier(s) indicating the availability of "delta" information between the context shared at step 5 and any additional information / data collected or generated by NWDAFx between step 5 and step 10.
+NWDAFy takes over the analytics generation based on information received from NWDAFx and requests the "delta" analytics context from NWDAFx

+13. NWDAFy informs the Consumer NF about the analytics handover (see also NOTE 2).

-11. NWDAFx unsubscribes, using Nnwdaf_AnalyticsSubscription_UnSubscribe Request, towards NWDAFz, with a handover cancel indication.
+14. NWDAFx unsubscribes, using Nnwdaf_AnalyticsSubscription_UnSubscribe Request, towards NWDAFz, with a "handover cancel indication".
 NWDAFz responds to NWDAFx.

-12-13.
+15-16.
 NWDAFy at some point derives new Output Analytics based on new input data and notifies the Consumer NF about the new analytics.
 Notification correlation information allows the Consumer NF to correlate the notifications to the initial subscription request made in step 1.